TanXiao/RSVA11001-Adapter/README.md

 * Some miscellaneous power filtering and regulation analog components.

 The mP2809 has a single DAC, I think that is how the device does composite out.
+It's possible its in the SoC.
+Composite is not a particularly complex signal.

 I have no idea what does the VGA.
 It must be in the SoC as well.

 Interestingly, there does not appear to a dedicated SATA controller.
 It